 Changes To Amtrak.com And The App

 When booking tickets using Amtrak.com or the latest version of the Amtrak App, both show an estimation of how many people booked coach seats on the train as you book.
-If you already have a trip booked, you can always put in your details and act like you are going to book it.
-When the options come up, you can see how full your train is going to be when you go.
+If you already have a trip booked, you can always put in your details and act as you will book it.
+When the options come up, you can see how full your train will be when you go.

 Amtrak News August 2020: Exciting Times